 A pre-natal developmental toxicity study for a first species is a standard information requirement as laid down in Annex IX, section 8.7.2. of the REACH Regulation.
 The information on this endpoint is not available for the registered substance but needs to be present in the technical dossier to meet the information requirements.
-Consequently there is an information gap and it is necessary to provide information for this endpoint.
+Consequently, there is an information gap and it is necessary to provide information for this endpoint.

-ECHA notes that the Registrant has submitted an oral (feeding) Reproduction/Developmental Toxicity Screening Test (OECD Guideline 421) on the analogue substance Rosin CAS 8050-09-7.
-This study provides screening information on reproduction and developmental toxicity, but does not meet the information requirement for Pre-natal developmental toxicity study according to section 8.7.2 of Annex IX.
+ECHA notes that the Registrant has submitted an oral (feeding) Reproduction/Developmental Toxicity Screening Test (OECD Guideline 421) on Rosin CAS No. 8050-09-7.

-In addition, the Registrant has submitted a testing proposal, based on grouping of substances and read-across, for Pre-natal developmental toxicity study (OECD Guideline 414), proposed to be carried out, in rats, via the oral route with the analogue substance Rosin, CAS 8050-09-7.
+In addition, the Registrant has submitted a testing proposal for Pre-natal developmental toxicity study (OECD Guideline 414), proposed to be carried out, in rats, via the oral route with Rosin, CAS No. 8050-09-7, i.e. the substance subject to this decision.